*Magnify*

 The name struck a matching chord of outrage in me.
 Was it the same?

-The handle and brace on the top belonged on the back of a shield.
+The handle in the center, and the brace over the arm, belonged on the back of a shield.
 As it hovered about Oliver's shoulder, the feet looked to be blades sharp enough to be illegal in larger towns.
-The largest bottle had the grip of a mace and fresh-honed steel spikes, but balanced among real bottles.
+The largest "bottle" had fresh-honed steel spikes and the grip of a mace, but balanced among real bottles.

-I measured the time it would take to untie my sword, even with Oliver's bootleg charm on it.
+I measured the time it would take to free my sword, with Oliver's bootleg charm on the peace ties.
 I would have to handle the attack bare handed.
 I pulled my lips in.

-I traced the threat of those blades with each move, grateful for the expertise and delicacy that exemplified the half-urgan living among us people of glass.
+She moved away at our slightest twitch as I traced the threat of those blades, grateful for the expertise and delicacy that exemplified the half-urgan living among us people of glass.
+She would not so much as mar a stitch on our clothing without provocation, I gathered.

 "We're not your friends."
 Perrin slammed down a bit of coin.
 "Thanks."

 "No. You?
 You're a glassmaker minding two pig farmers."
-She slapped Perrin across the breastplate.
+The server's armored forearm clanged across Perrin's breastplate.
 "And probably afraid of this bottle on my tray."

 Perrin laughed and upended his mug.
 "Sure it'd bounce off my fool head."